Reconstruction (U.S. history, 1865-1877).

 This rare printing, authorized by Johnson, contains the text of his veto rejecting Congress's plan to divide the former Confederate States into military districts.

-John H. Eaton Jr. Papers
+John Eaton Jr. Papers

 John Ruhm Letter

 Written December 23, 1869 from Nashville, John Ruhm's letter to General George H. Thomas describes the state of affairs in Tennessee after the Democrats regained control of the general assembly.
-Ruhm argues that the current Legislature is only working to undo the work of the Reconstruction-era Republicans.
+Ruhm argues that the current legislature is "only working to undo the work" of the Reconstruction-era Republicans.

 L. H. Passmore Letter